 - Debt collection agencies.

 - Government bodies and drug companies requiring us to report suspected drug reactions.

 - Government bodies to report notifiable diseases.

-- Government bodies monitoring the issuing of pet passports.
+- Government bodies monitoring the issuing of Export Health Certificates for pets.

 - To obtain special import certificates for certain drugs not available in the United Kingdom

 - Pet cremation providers.

 - Third parties to whom we sell, transfer or merge part of our business assets.

 - Companies who help us manage our pet health care plans.

 We require all third parties to whom we transfer your data to respect the security of your personal data and to treat it in accordance with the law.
 We only allow such third parties to process your personal data for specified purposes and in accordance with our instructions.